zeya2u9/COMEX/README.md

 - Setting up a VM for each device.
 Since, 'monkeyrunner' does not support parallelism.
 Thus, to run monkeyrunner on mulitple devices simultaneously which are connected to a single host machine, we create multiple VMS and assign each device to a specific VM.

+### Modes of running the testbed

+A. Testing of a single APK:
+   Requirements: Follow the pre-requisites to set up AXMoD.

+   Running the main script i.e raw_testbed.py located in the directory "~/COMEX/COMEX_AXMoD/raw_testbed.py".
+It requires an argument, the full path to the APK to be executed.

+   An example testcase can be seen as follow:
+'''python
+python3 raw_testbed.py <Path to COMEX>/COMEX/COMEX_AXMoD/apks/<APK name>
+'''